-A minor in University College consists of a minimum of 15 units of authorized course work in select academic disciplines or interdisciplinary programs in University College.
+A minor in the School of Continuing & Professional Studies consists of a minimum of 15 units of authorized course work in select academic $\ disciplines\ or\ interdisciplinary\ programs\ in\ the\ School\ of\ Continuing$ & Professional Studies.
 The course requirements for a minor are determined by each department or program.
-At least 9 units must be advanced course work (300 level or above), and at least 6 of the 9 units in advanced course work must be completed at University College.
+At least 9 units must be advanced course work (300 level or above), and at least 6 of the 9 units in advanced course work must be completed at the School of Continuing & Professional Studies.
 A maximum of 3 units of transfer credit may be applied to the minor.
-A minor is available only to students admitted to a University College Bachelor of Science degree program.
+A minor is available only to students admitted to a School of Continuing & Professional Studies Bachelor of Science degree program.
 Course work taken as part of the minor may fulfill distribution requirements, but at least 9 units must be distinct from the major.
 Only courses receiving a grade of C- or higher will be applied to the minor.
 In order to be awarded the minor, students must earn a cumulative GPA of 2.0 or higher in all courses taken toward the minor.
-To declare a minor, students must submit a completed Minor Application form (https://ucollege.formstack.com/workflows/ major_minor_declare_change_workflow/) to an academic advisor in University College before beginning the final semester.
+To declare a minor, students must submit a completed Minor Application form (https://ucollege.formstack.com/workflows/ major_minor_declare_change_workflow/) to an academic advisor in the School of Continuing & Professional Studies before beginning the final semester.